sysgears/apollo-universal-starter-kit/README.md

 ### Architecture and Implemented Modules

-Among all the approaches to building the application architecture, we chose the modular architecture.
+Among all the approaches to building the application architecture, we chose the disposable fractal-based modular architecture.
 You can remove any built-in modules without breaking the application.
 We recommend that you develop your custom modules with the same idea in mind when using the starter kit.

 The implemented modules are: